ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 - ``animation_types`` (same as above)
 - ``show_models`` (if you want to show model names along with text)

-These need to be present in both mlapiconfig.ini and objectconfig.ini
+These need to be present in both mlapiconfig.ini and objectconfig.yml

 - ``secrets``
 - ``base_data_path``